Hook and Loop 101: Insights from The Pioneers

 Woven loop

 We have many different types of closures, and through ORIGINAL THINKING®, these designs continue to evolve.
-Construction can vary in size, shape, profile and strength, and adapt to different uses.
+Fasteners can vary in size, shape, strength and flexibility to meet various needs.

 The History of Velcro Companies